MaddnS/MergMyPDF/README.md

 Otherwise you can simply open the main.pyw file with your command prompt or simply double click it.

-I recommend using a virtual environment witch all needed packages installed.
+I recommend using a virtual environment with all needed packages installed.
 You can create an Virtual Environment with following command:

 py -m venv <name of your environment>